Elfstedentocht: Elfstedentocht 2012 – the race that did not happen

 On 2 February 2012, it was reported that 95% of various locks that controlled the water flow in the canals had been adjusted to maximise the ice thickness.
-On the same day, the Dutch meteorological institute forecast that temperatures would not rise above freezing until Wednesday 8 February at the earliest and that the thickness of the ice would be 15 cm from Tuesday 7 February until Saturday 11 February.
-On 3 February, the Dutch meteorological institute forecast a probable ice-thickness of 20 cm on Saturday 11 February and on 5 February they forecast an ice thickness approaching 25 cm.
+On the same day, the Dutch meteorological institute forecast that temperatures would not rise above freezing until Wednesday 8 February at the earliest and that the thickness of the ice would be 15 cm (6") from Tuesday 7 February until Saturday 11 February.
+On 3 February, the Dutch meteorological institute forecast a probable ice-thickness of 20 cm (8") on Saturday 11 February and on 5 February they forecast an ice thickness approaching 25 cm (10").

 On 6 February it was announced that the committee had met the previous evening for the first time in fifteen years.
 Although there were areas where the ice was not thick enough for the race to be held, the forecast for continuing freezing weather meant that they were optimistic that the race would be held.
 A press conference was held at 09:30 CET and the committee was due to meet again on 8 February.
 At the press conference, it was stated that in north Friesland the ice conditions were suitable to hold the race.
-In south west Friesland, the conditions were not so good, Stavoren being a particular problem where the ice was only 2 cm thick in places.
+In south west Friesland, the conditions were not so good, Stavoren being a particular problem where the ice was only 2 cm (1") thick in places.

 On 6 February a prohibition order on navigation on many of the canals in Friesland was extended in order to facilitate the growth of the ice.
 The following day the Dutch meteorological institute forecast that the cold spell would break on Sunday 12 February or Monday 13 February with the temperature rising above freezing point.

 Late afternoon on the 8 February Wiebe Wieling, chairman of the organising committee, said that the race was off – the committee had to be realistic – safety issues had made the race impossible.
 A ten-day cold spell was insufficient for the event; the 1997 event had taken place at the end of a 12-day cold spell.

 Winners

 The time taken for the winner to complete the course is given in hours and minutes.
-Although temperatures were sometimes above freezing on the day of the tour, all tours were preceded by many days of sub-zero temperatures.
+Although temperatures were sometimes above freezing on the day of the tour, all tours were preceded by many days of below-freezing temperatures.

 Women were first allowed to take part in the tour proper in 1985; before then they had to skate with the amateurs and no award was given.
 The women to cross the finish line first were: